montagejs/mousse/README.md

     Returns a promise for the objects that were serialized with `serialize`.
 This result is an object literal with the deserialized objects and their respective labels: `{label1: object1, label2: object2, ..., labelN: objectN}`.

     The `instances` parameter allows to override the deserialization of specific objects by using the instance passed instead, they are passed in an object literal: `{label1: object1, label2: object2, ..., labelN: objectN}`.

-## What it does that JSON doesn't

- * Named objects
- * References
- * Regular Expressions
- * Custom Types
- * Asynchronous revivers

 ## Serialization of JavaScript objects
 ### Multiple Objects